MeteoSwiss-APN/pyflexplot/README.md

 This preset however only works for the default (test) input files.

-To produce graphics for a specific FLEXPART output, select the fitting specific preset from the table below and define the `preset` variable accordingly:
+To produce graphics for a specific FLEXPART output, select the corresponding preset from the table below and define the `preset` variable accordingly:

 | Model                 | Type         | Define Preset Variable             |
 |-----------------------|--------------|------------------------------------|